August in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Events in Warsaw in August

-Free open-air jazz concerts – 30th International Open Air Festival “Jazz at the Old Town” (Jazz na Starówce)
+Free open-air jazz concerts – International Festival “Jazz at the Old Town” Jazz na Starówce

-Every Saturday in August.
+Every Saturday until August 29.
 Free jazz concerts each Saturday (7 pm) until the end of August on the stage at the Old Town Market.
-Click here to read more in English.
-The Festival runs from July 6 until August 31, 2024.
+More in English.

 Free open-air jazz concerts in Mokotów

-Every Saturday in August.
+Every Saturday until August 29.
 Location: Park Dreszera, Odyńca 2 Street, a park between Puławska, Odyńca, Krasickiego, and Ursynowska Streets (Mokotów), free entrance, 5 pm.
-Every Saturday in July and August.
-Facebook event in Polish.
+More in Polish.

 Every Sunday in August.
 Location: Park Morskie Oko, the area next to Pałac Szustra building, Morskie Oko 2 Street (Mokotów), free entrance, 12 pm.
 In bad weather, the concerts occur inside the Pałac Szustra.
 More in Polish.

-The free outdoor dancing event – swing lessons, live music, workshops
+The free outdoor dancing event – Boogie / Swing / Rock and Roll – lessons, live music, workshops, competitions

 Night of shooting stars at the ruins of the medieval castle in Czersk